Haufe-Lexware/wicked.haufe.io/doc/configuring-kong-plugins.md

 Use this plugin to insert a correlation ID (`Correlation-Id`) header into the proxied request.
 If such a header is already present, simply pass it on.
 Otherwise create a new one, based on a UUID.

-### Logging

-To be discussed, I am not happy with this.

 ### Rate Limiting

 The rate limiting plugin documentation is partly self documenting in the kickstarter; for more information also see the [plugin documentation](https://getkong.org) on Mashape's Kong pages: